47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 Q: How much does staying in bad-advice mode really cost over 18 months at the $100K level?

-A: Following influencer tactics instead of constraint-based systems can easily mirror Olivia’s $84,600 opportunity cost on top of $22,800 in direct spend while stuck peers raise hours 15–25% for no sustained gain, whereas winners use the same 18 months to compound to $130K+ with 0–8% hour increases.
+A: Following influencer tactics instead of constraint-based systems can easily mirror Olivia’s $61,800 opportunity cost on top of $22,800 in direct spend, while stuck peers raise hours 15–25% for no sustained gain, whereas in the same 18 months, the 23 winners in this data set compounded to $130K+ with 0–8% hour increases.”

 You’ve seen what separates founders who break through from those who stay stuck.